×

 GT electric mountain bike

 GT is mainly known for producing BMX bikes and affordable entry-level bikes.
-So, it might come as a surprise to many, that they even offer high-end bikes (electric bikes included).
+So, it might come as a surprise to many that they also offer high-end bikes (electric bikes included).
 The range of GT Bicycles offers something for everyone.

 … or read our detailed review of GT Bicycles